AriFordsham/GHCWiki/welcome.md

    their generous support, and the GitLab Ultimate license used by gitlab.haskell.org.

- * Davean Scies for his help procuring the hosting to drive our continuous integration services.
+ * Davean Scies for his help procuring the hosting services that power our continuous integration.

+ * Matthew Pickering, Alp Mestangullari, Tobias Dammers for their work in setting up the new instance, sorting out the details of the migration, and debugging problems when they arose

-Finally, thanks to all contributors for their patience during this transition; it has been a long process which has stolen a significant amount of attention from other matters.
+Finally, thanks to GHC's contributors for their patience during this transition; it has been a long process which has stolen a significant amount of attention from other matters.
 My apologies we have been a bit less responsive than usual in code review and ticket triage over the